 You will graduate equipped with the knowledge and skills to forge a successful career in the new interdisciplinary area of social informatics and internet computing.

-The department is equipped with specialist lab facilities for operating systems, networking, mobile computing and multimedia technology that will support your learning and research.
+Benefit from specialist lab facilities for operating systems, networking, mobile computing and multimedia technology located on campus;

-By studying MSc Social Computing, you will gain:
+By the time you graduate from the MSc Social Computing, you will have:

-- key tools enabling you to enhance and apply your skills in management, design and implementation of IT-based solutions to social business and computation domains
+the ability to apply your skills in management, design and implementation of IT-based solutions to social business and computation domains;

 You will complete eight modules in the first two semesters and a dissertation project in the third semester for a total duration of 18 months.
 The precise content of your dissertation project will be discussed and decided with your project supervisor and is subject to approval.